llippens/louislippens/content/research.markdown

 - In an experimental study (preprint in <a href="https://doi.org/10.48550/arXiv.2309.07664" target="_blank">arXiv</a>) exploring whether ChatGPT displays ethnic or gender bias in job applicant screening using an audit approach, I find that ChatGPT's evaluations are influenced by ethnic cues, with some evidence for a gender--ethnicity interaction, highlighting the need for caution in using such models for selection decisions.

-- In a contextual study of hiring discrimination (forthcoming in Labour Economics) empirically testing theoretically-linked moderators of discrimination, we observe a distinct role of the organisation in shaping hiring discrimination, revealing that ethnic minorities face less discrimination when applying to not-for-profits or large organisations, alongside some evidence that hiring discrimination rises in jobs requiring more colleague interaction or in less tight labour markets.
+- In a contextual study of hiring discrimination (in press in <a href="https://doi.org/10.1016/j.labeco.2023.102453" target = "_blank">Labour Economics</a>) empirically testing theoretically-linked moderators of discrimination, we observe a distinct role of the organisation in shaping hiring discrimination, revealing that ethnic minorities face less discrimination when applying to not-for-profits or large organisations, alongside some evidence that hiring discrimination rises in jobs requiring more colleague interaction or in less tight labour markets.

 ## Publication overview
-The publication overview* below was taken directly from my <a href="https://scholar.google.com/citations?hl=en&user=N5hW-KgAAAAJ" target="_blank">Google Scholar profile</a> on 20 September 2023.
+The publication overview* below was taken directly from my <a href="https://scholar.google.com/citations?hl=en&user=N5hW-KgAAAAJ" target="_blank">Google Scholar profile</a> on 05 October 2023.

 <table class="table" style="font-size: 13px; margin-left: auto; margin-right: auto;">
  <thead>